Must I register for WBL annually or is it once off?

 The Action Plan is the key steps you are going to take or tasks you need to complete to develop the skill (How are you going to close the skills gap between your current state and a state of competency).

 Action Plans can change and that is okay.
-Make a Note against your skill on how you are adapting your plan and continue.
+Make a note against your skill on how you are adapting your plan and continue.

 Your Supervisor should ideally work with you to identify your Action Plan so that expectations align before you reach sign-off stage.